 #10 Stay in Compliance

 Things will move quickly once you’re up and running.
-Be sure that you are staying compliant with online marketplaces like Amazon and eBay.
-Also, it is never too early to think about your tax situation.
-Make sure that you are not missing any important deadlines with the IRS.
+Be sure that you’re staying compliant with online marketplaces like Amazon and eBay.
+Also, it is never too early to think about your ecommerce tax situation including state tax collection and specific deadlines for ecommerce businesses.

 Are You Ready to Sell?

-If you’ve checked off all the above steps on the ecommerce checklist, you are ready to launch your ecommerce business.
+If you’ve checked off all the above steps on the ecommerce checklist, you’re ready to launch your ecommerce business.
 Now the fun begins!
 Stay on top of inventory, customer service, and compliance and the sky’s the limit.